 The schedule for this position is primarily Monday – Friday, 8:00 AM-5:00 PM.

-Bachelor’s degree in a basic science or healthcare-related filed from an accredited college or university with specialized training in laboratory medicine or an equivalent combination of education and experience.
+A Bachelor’s degree in a basic science or healthcare-related field form an accredited college or university with specialized training in laboratory medicine, or an equivalent combination of education and experience.